Heather Salazar feared her kids were going to see her die.

 And she had reason to fear.

-Just a year before, the young mother and her kids watched breast cancer kill the 24-year-old woman who gave life to the baby girl the family adopted.
+The young mother and her kids watched breast cancer kill the 24-year-old woman who gave life to the baby girl the family adopted.

 >> Daytonian of the Week: Heather Salazar

 A year later, Heather was diagnosed with the same form of cancer.

 Through faith, friendship and community support, Heather pushed through, beating breast cancer and building the Pink Ribbon Girls, one of the area’s most well-known breast cancer groups.

 >> RELATED: How you can join the fight against breast cancer

 October is Breast Cancer Awareness Month, but the Pink Ribbon Girls work year-round to provide meals, house-cleaning services, rides and peer support for women fighting breast and gynecological cancers, regardless of income.